niklasdathe/Puster/README.md

 # Puster
 ## motivation

-I’ve been struggling with dust mite allergies for years, so clean indoor air is more than just a comfort—it’s a necessity.
-Dust mites thrive in humid environments, and their microscopic waste is a major trigger for sneezing, watery eyes, and breathing problems.
+I’ve been struggling with a light dust mite allergiy for years, so clean indoor air is more than just a comfort—it’s a necessity.
+Dust mites thrive in humid environments, and their microscopic waste is causing sneezing, itchy eyes and concentration problems.
 Since people spend over 90% of their time indoors, where pollutant concentrations can be two to five times higher than outdoors, the quality of indoor air has a huge influence on health (Morantes et al., *Environmental Science & Technology*, 2023; Sensirion, *Improving Indoor Air Quality*, 2023).

 Research shows that three pollutants—particulate matter most (PM2.5 and PM10), formaldehyde, and nitrogen dioxide—account for almost all of the chronic harm caused by typical indoor contaminants.
 Together they make up nearly 99% of the total health burden, with particulate matter alone responsible for more than 90% of the impact (Morantes et al., 2023).
 Poor indoor air quality is not only linked to allergies and asthma but also to reduced cognitive performance, sleep disruption, and higher risks of cardiovascular disease (Allen et al., *Environmental Health Perspectives*, 2015; Kang et al., *Building and Environment*, 2023).